sgottshall1997/ScriptTok/replit.md

 This project is a comprehensive content generation platform designed to create social media content across various niches and platforms using multiple AI models.
 It features a full-stack TypeScript architecture with a React frontend, Express backend, and PostgreSQL database with Drizzle ORM.
 The platform aims to provide a robust solution for automated and optimized content creation, with a business vision to achieve significant engagement and conversion improvements for users.

 ## Recent Changes
-**September 19, 2025**: Successfully implemented unified trending picks interface that groups Amazon and Perplexity data sources together with toggle functionality.
-Fixed critical TypeScript syntax errors in Dashboard.tsx and updated type definitions to match actual data structure.
-The interface now features a single trending picks section with a dropdown to switch between 🤖 Perplexity and 🛒 Amazon data sources, with conditional status cards and appropriate product icons for each source.
+**September 19, 2025**: Successfully implemented comprehensive CookAIng Unified Content Generator page at `/cookaing-generator`, completing a fully functional recipe content generation interface that mirrors GlowBot's structure but is adapted for food/recipe content.
+The generator features four main tabs (Smart Generate, Recipe Templates, Jobs, Enhance), complete stats dashboard, and all required components implemented as functional stubs.
+Fixed all TypeScript errors and established working API routes for unified content management.
+Also completed unified trending picks interface with Amazon and Perplexity data source integration.

 ## User Preferences
 Preferred communication style: Simple, everyday language.